omidatashani/mac-fragment-scanner/README.md

 https://github.com/XTLS/Xray-core/releases

-Navigate to your directory, make sure config and xray are in the same directory:
+Navigate to your directory, make sure config.json and xray are in the same directory:

 cd path/to/your/directory